esnthere/IE-IQA/README.md

 ## For test:
 ### 1. Data preparation
-   To ensure high speed, save images and lables of each dataset with 'mat/npz' files.
+   To ensure high speed, save images and lables of each dataset with 'mat' files.
 Only need to run '**data_preparation_example.py**' once for each dataset.
-Enhanced images and files for slection probability can be download from: [Enhanced images](https://pan.baidu.com/s/1vSeiH61x5TD5VIRn8NKOVw?pwd=wz98).
-Please download these files and put them into the same folder of code.

 ### 2. Load pre-trained weight for test
-   The models pre-trained on KonIQ-10k, SPAQ, LIVEW, RBID, CID2013 are released.
-The dataset are randomly splitted several times during training, and each released model is obtained from one split.
-The model file '**my_vision_transformer.py**' is modified from open accessed source code of [EfficientNet](https://github.com/lukemelas/EfficientNet-PyTorch/tree/master/efficientnet_pytorch).
+   The model pre-trained on KonIQ-10k is '**IEIQA_koniq.pt**'.
+The dataset are randomly splitted several times during training, and the released model is obtained from the first split.
+Please run '**test_example_of_koniq.py**' to make both cross-dataset and intra-dataset.
+The model file '**my_efficientnet.py**' and '**my_efficientnet_ie_feature.py**' is modified from open accessed source code of [EfficientNet](https://github.com/lukemelas/EfficientNet-PyTorch/tree/master/efficientnet_pytorch).

-   The pre-trained models can be downloaded from: [Pre-trained models](https://pan.baidu.com/s/1IoGWFXKSi-ljYaWB6mOeaw?pwd=f4wv ).
-Please download these files and put them in the same folder of code and then run '**test_example_of_*dataset*.py**' to test models trained on the *dataset*.
-You can make both cross-dataset and intra-dataset of the model trained on KonIQ-10k.

 ## For train:
-The training code can be available at the 'training' folder.
+### 1. Data preparation
+   To ensure high speed, save images and lables of each dataset with 'mat' files.
+Only need to run '**data_preparation_example.py**' once for each dataset.

+### 2. Load pre-trained weight for test
+   Please run '**train_example_of_koniq.py**' to train the model.
+The pre-traind weight '**efficientnet-b0.pth**' is obtained from [EfficientNet](https://github.com/lukemelas/EfficientNet-PyTorch/tree/master/efficientnet_pytorch).

+## Simplified version without feature selection:
+   A simplified version without feature selection is also provided in the folder 'simplified version', which achieves similar performance.

 ## If you like this work, please cite: